September 12, 2013

 The Business Model Canvas

+The Business Model Canvas (BMC) is the main tool we are using with our Kenya groups to help them map out their business and understand how they can create, deliver and capture value.
 The BMC was created by Osterwalder & Pigneur and they propose that a business model can be described through nine basic building blocks that outline how a business intends to make money.
 The nine blocks cover the four main areas of a business: customers, offer, infrastructure & financial viability.
+The BMC is encouraged as the most useful tool ...

 Continue Reading »